Youssef-Assbaghi/Matt-Omato/README.md

 # What is this? <a name="1"></a>
 This project is related to the subject of the third-year computing mention at the UAB of "Robotics, Language and Planning" .
 In it, a project of the creation of a robot through simulations has been carried out.
 In this repository you can find everything you need to run and test the robot.
 It includes all the Python code and the CoppeliaSim scenes to test Matt-Omato.
-To see more detailed information about the project, please read the report carefully
+To see more detailed information about the project, please read the report carefully.
+The point of that project is we have to create a robot with a budget  of approximately 100€.
 # Requeriments <a name="R"></a>
 For running each sample code: